Lumanyx/pridebars/readme.md

 [NyanProgressBar](https://github.com/batya239/NyanProgressBar) as a basic starting point on how to implement a custom progress bar.

 [OfficialCRUGG](https://github.com/OfficialCRUGG) for helping with flag colors & other ideas.

+[Easings.net](https://easings.net/) for the easing functions used for the fade-out effect.